About

 Page header graphic

-The Spurn Migration Festival was the brainchild of two Spurn stalwarts
+The Spurn Migration Festival was the brainchild of two Spurn stalwarts, Martin Garner and Andy Roadhouse.

-Martin Garner and Andy Roadhouse.
-Having run several guided events for small groups, they were pleasantly surprised how much the participants got out of them – even on mediocre days.
-This sowed a seed in their minds – could they hold a much bigger event – a Migration Festival!
-They went about trying to convince others of their idea and work out how on earth they could pull it off.
+Having run several guided events for small groups, they were pleasantly surprised by how much the participants got out of them, even on mediocre days.
+This sowed a seed in their minds.
+Could they hold a much bigger event, a Migration Festival?
+They set about convincing others of their idea and working out how on earth they could pull it off.

 An idea became reality